hibernate/hibernate-search/CONTRIBUTING.md

 mvn clean install -Pdocumentation-pdf
 ```

-You can then find the freshly built documentation in the following location:
+You can then find the freshly built documentation at the following location:

 ```
-./documentation/target/asciidoctor/en-US
+./documentation/target/dist/
 ```

 ### Distribution